chpatrick/jmt/README.txt

    http://java.sun.com/j2se/ and Apache ANT that can be found at http://ant.apache.org/ .

-- To create an installer you need IzPack that can be downloaded at  http://www.izforge.com/izpack/ and configure the appropriate path in build.xml file.
+- To create an installer you need IzPack that can be downloaded at  http://www.izforge.com/izpack/ and configure the appropriate path in "build.properties" file.

-- Simply open build.xml with ANT and select desidered target to build JMT from sources
+- Simply open "build.xml" with ANT and select desidered target to build JMT from sources

 License